 About Rural Oklahoma Birth & Wellness Initiative

-The Rural Oklahoma Birth & Wellness Initiative (ROBWI) is a community-based nonprofit organization working to strengthen maternal, infant, and family well-being across rural Oklahoma.
+The Rural Oklahoma Birth & Wellness Initiative was created to strengthen the systems of care that surround pregnancy, birth, and early parenting across rural Oklahoma.

 The Gaps We Address